 Interested in pursuing a law degree and MBA, Ethan Wang chose IUP over other schools for our Finance and Legal Studies major and honors college.
-Helping to revive a fraternity gave him important team-building experience -- and, more important, a team of friends.
+Helping to revive a fraternity gave him important team-building experience -- and, more important, a team

 “Phi Delta Theta has provided me with a small-school atmosphere and a tight-knit group of friends.”

 As a future leader, Ethan Wang has it going on.

 The Finance major from Philadelphia chose IUP over several schools in the eastern part of the state, because he thought IUP would offer him everything

 he needed—the right major, an honors college that teaches him how to think and not what to think, and a bounty of student activities to keep